 For me, I had one question that was important to me.

 So, do chinchillas bite?
 Yes, chinchillas do bite.
 Chinchillas will bite when they feel threatened and feel as if they have no escape or safe retreat spot.
-Most of the chinchilla owners state that their chinchillas bite when reaching into the cage abruptly.
-This makes the chinchilla feel cornered/scared.
-Chinchillas may also bite if they have been raised in a non-social environment or when small children grab them in a rough manner.
+Chinchillas bite when reaching into the cage abruptly in some situations.
+This makes the chinchilla feel cornered or scared.
+Chinchillas will not bite once they recognize and feel comfortable with their owner.